 Rosé like Pastis is a common, refreshing beverage during the festivities.
 Provence winegrowers benefit from the natural gifts of high-quality soil, brilliant sunny days and ready access to water sources.
 Provençal Rosé has a world-recognized reputation for a light, dry wine.
 Rosé should be served chilled with ice cubes.

 Sardinade or grilled sardines are prevalent in areas near the Mediterranean.
 The fresh fish is usually grilled whole, brushed with olive oil and sprinkled with herbs de Provence.
 This meal is undeniably an acquired taste.

-Taureaux or black horned bulls are iconic in the region.
+Taureaux are black-horned bulls that are iconic in the region.
 The Provençal name is Raço di bioù.
-The bulls are usually reared semi-feral, allowed to roam the marshy surfaces of the Camargue.
+The bulls are usually reared semi-feral and allowed to roam the marshy surfaces of the Camargue.

 Votive – Fête Votive.
 The word is thought to come from the Old Provençal word Vot meaning a promise made in heaven.
 The term Fête Votive became official in 1876 for a festival or feast dedicated to the patron saint of the local church.

 Young Cowboys and Girls – The equine culture is deeply entrenched in the region and within extended families.
-The kids are encouraged to participate in all of the activities and prime their skills at an early age.
+The kids are encouraged to participate in all the activities and prime their skills early.

 Zzzz… sleep finally after six nights.

 The season finale for these gardians (cowboys) is called the Festival D’Abrivado, which is held in Saintes Maries de la Mer every November 10th and 11th.
 Here are the fast facts in a video of this event on a Mediterranean beach in front of thousands of spectators.